Fielding (cricket): Fielding skills

 Fielding in cricket requires a range of skills.

 Close catchers require the ability to be able to take quick reaction catches with a high degree of consistency.
-This can require considerable efforts of concentration as a catcher may only be required to take one catch in an entire game, but his success in taking that catch may have a considerable effect on the outcome of the match.
+This can require considerable efforts of concentration as a catcher may only be required to take one catch in an entire game, but their success in taking that catch may have a considerable effect on the outcome of the match.

 Infielders field between 20 and 40 yards away from the batter.
 The ball will often be hit at them extremely hard, and they require excellent athleticism as well as courage in stopping it from passing them.
 Infield catches range from simple, slow moving chances known as "dollies" to hard hit balls that require a spectacular diving catch.
 Finally, infielders are the main source of run outs in a game of cricket, and their ability to get to the ball quickly, throw it straight and hard and make a direct hit on the stumps is an important skill.

 Outfielders field furthest from the bat, typically right on the boundary edge.
 Their main role is to prevent the ball from going over the boundary and scoring four or six runs.
 They need good footspeed to be able to get around the field quickly, and a strong arm to be able to make the 50–80-yard throw.
 Outfielders also often have to catch high hit balls that go over the infield.